kirbyjp/Geometry-dependent-virtual-photon-behavior/abstract.md

 ## How to reproduce

 **Quick start checklist**
-1. Assemble VNA, horn or waveguide feed, metal mirror, and secondary surface on translation stages.
+1. Assemble the field source/emitter, primary reflecting boundary, secondary surface, and necessary translation stages.
-2. Calibrate the VNA and perform background subtraction with no secondary surface.
+2. Establish a system baseline by performing background subtraction in the absence of the secondary surface.
-3. Position the secondary surface in the near field and perform a coarse scan to locate the evanescent region.
+3. Position the secondary surface in the near field and conduct a coarse scan to map the evanescent region.
-4. Perform fine scans of amplitude and phase across the tilted or curved surface with the probe.
+4. Perform fine scans of amplitude and phase across the tilted or curved surface using a high-resolution field-sampling probe.
 5. Fit local amplitude to extract $\kappa(x)$; compute $d(x)$ from phase or centroid analysis.

 ---

 ## Data and analysis

+**Data and analysis**

 **Expected outputs**
 - Spatial maps of amplitude and phase.